6 min read

 Keeping people focused, engaged and eager to work is vital to running a smooth operation and growing your business.

 As a leader, your job is to provide opportunities to motivate your staff.
 But just like engagement, drumming up motivation can’t be forced.
 Instead of taking charge with “militant motivation,” I suggest that the route to reducing workplace fatigue isn’t in regulations, but instead it’s about empowering your employees to be their greatest selves.

-Let’s break this down and learn how to motivate from the top-down:
+Let’s break this down and learn how put in place employee motivation strategies from the top-down:

 One of the strongest motivators is being recognised.
 Creating a culture of continuous recognition among employees is an important building block on The Engagement Bridge™ ten-step strategic model, but it’s also a way to show your colleagues and direct reports how much their hard (sometimes very hard) work is appreciated by others.

 Regularly sending eCards via our peer-to-peer employee recognition programme is a simple step to say “thank you” for a job well done, or give a bit of extra encouragement to employees when I know they’re having tough weeks.
 Our WOW wall helps create these ongoing moments as social recognition takes hold with extra “likes” and comments from coworkers.
 Here’s a look at some of our recent shoutouts: